Ștefania Vătafu

-Ştefania Iuliana Vătafu (born 12 July 1993) is a Romanian football midfielder currently playing for Anderlecht in Belgium's Super League Vrouwenvoetbal.
-She is a member of the Romanian national team.
+Ştefania Iuliana Vătafu (/ro/; born 12 July 1993) is a Romanian footballer who plays as a midfielder for Belgian Women's Super League (BWSL) club Anderlecht.
+She played for the Romania national team until her international retirement in 2026, earning 132 caps and scoring 28 goals.

 Career

 Vătafu earned her first call-up for the Romanian national team at age 16.
 She played in Romania's Liga I for a decade, first for Clujana and later for Olimpia Cluj, also playing regularly the UEFA Champions League in both, before moving to Spain's UD Granadilla in the 2017–18 winter transfer window.